What You Wish For: Production

-What You Wish For is the second feature written and directed by Nicholas Tomnay after his 2010 film The Perfect Host.
-The film was co-produced between Evergreen Avenue (the production company Tomnay co-founded) and Kevin Chinoy and Francesca Silvestri from Freestyle Picture Company, in conjunction with Jaguar Bite, a Colombian production services company from Bogotá.
+What You Wish For is a feature film written and directed by Nicholas Tomnay, following his 2010 debut The Perfect Host.
+The film was produced by Evergreen Avenue, a company co-founded by Tomnay, alongside producers Kevin Chinoy and Francesca Silvestri of Freestyle Picture Company, in association with Jaguar Bite, a production services company based in Bogotá, Colombia.

-In an interview for the Chicago Critics Film Festival in May 2024, Tomnay said that after The Perfect Host he had written 12 different original scripts but failed to secure enough money from the film industry to make a feature from any of them, so he chose the screenplay of What You Wish For as his favourite and from which a film could be made for a low budget.
+According to Tomnay, the screenplay for What You Wish For was selected from a number of projects he had developed after The Perfect Host, in part due to its feasibility as a lower-budget production.

-Principal photography was started in Colombia at a location south of Bogotá in autumn of 2021 during the COVID-19 pandemic, after Tomnay and his wife had found sufficient funds to get the project under way, and after securing assistance from the Freestyle Picture producers.
-Tomnay intentionally wanted the film to be set in an unspecified country "somewhere in Latin America" to impart anonymity to "morality-tale aspect of the film".
+Principal photography took place in Colombia in 2021, with filming occurring south of Bogotá during the COVID-19 pandemic.
+The production was supported by Freestyle Picture Company and local production services.
+The film is set in an unspecified Latin American location, a choice Tomnay has said was intended to emphasize the story’s thematic elements.

-Tomnay stated in the same May 2024 interview that inspiration for the film's script had come from "a disastrous school reunion with a couple of friends from Sydney" in Las Vegas.
-As guiding influences for the film he cited Patricia Highsmith's novel The Talented Mr. Ripley, Rope by Alfred Hitchcock, and Joseph Losey's film The Servant.
+Tomnay has cited influences on the film including The Talented Mr. Ripley, Rope, and The Servant.

 Release

 What You Wish For premiered at the Fantasia International Film Festival on 30 July 2023.
-The film played in several other festivals, including FrightFest, Fantastic Fest, and Scream Fest.
+The film played in several other festivals, including FrightFest, Fantastic Fest, and Screamfest.
 In January 2024, Magnet Releasing acquired the United States distribution rights to the film.

 What You Wish For was released in selected theatres and on digital in the United States by Magnet Releasing on 31 May 2024.